kodans/MyApps/README.md

      Exceptions - Contains custom exception/exceptions where you can use it in the application.

-     Interfaces - Contains Interfaces for services used in the application.
+     Interfaces - Contains Interfaces for services used in the application. this contracts can be used the mock the behaviour of the services when needed(specially in unit testing.

      Models   - Contains models/entities used in the application.
+These are models or entities used throught the application.
+                 Employee model - firstname , lastname and annualsalary with validation.
+                 TaxItem model - minValue and maxValue and TaxRate defining a tax rule

      Services - Contains services for Employee creation and TaxCalculations.